 A Jefferson fracture is a type of injury affecting the front and back arches of the C1 vertebra.
-Take note that the C1 vertebra is the uppermost to the skull.
+Generally, take note that the C1 vertebra is the uppermost to the skull.
 In most cases, they are related to osteoporosis.

 What are the signs?

 A Jefferson fracture triggers upper neck pain.
-There are no issues with movement, brain function or speech unless the nerves in the spinal cord are also damaged.
+There are no issues with movement, brain function or speech unless there is damage to the nerves in the spinal cord.

 In some instances, there is also damage to the neck arteries.
 Injuries to the blood vessels in the upper neck can result to neurological problems such as ataxia.
 Additionally, a bruise and swelling around the site of injury can also occur.

-This type of fracture can be distinguished from another cervical injury by noting down the symptoms:
+This type of fracture is different from another cervical injury by noting down the symptoms:

-- Pain and stiffness usually localized to an area around the damaged vertebra
+- Pain and stiffness usually in an area around the vertebra

 - Difficulty walking and even breathing if there is a spinal cord injury